 The next was a quick pencil portrait sketch of a member of the audience.
 This one took about 15 minutes.

 Lastly came a lighthouse watercolour sketch.
 Obviously, I had to work from a photo to do this, something that I prefer not to do when sketching.
 Working quickly with the washes some of them bled into one another.
 Usually working outside there is more breeze to help dry the washes.
-I am also often having my lunch whilst sketching, so a bite of a sandwich while washes dry is always good.
+I am, also, often having my lunch whilst sketching, so a bite of a sandwich while washes dry is always good.
 Again this took me about 20 minutes, though I rather ran out of time on this one and would have preferred to take a little longer over it.

-All in all an enjoyable evening and it was great to catch up with the Exmouth Art Group again.
+All in all an enjoyable evening and it was great to catch up with the

 Also check out my sketching tips post.